Predictor-System-Projects/Car-Price-Predictor/README.md

   ![f72867e5-1149-4fc8-90cd-478e391c9ebd](https://user-images.githubusercontent.com/81147674/215256801-bd5aba56-e8b0-4c27-8365-b15041c336d0.png)

- <b>NOTE:- A split of 90%-10% was done to seperate Training and Testing Data respectively.<b>
+  NOTE:- A split of 90%-10% was done to seperate Training and Testing Data respectively.

 # Conclusion and Outakes
 The Lasso Regression Model has better accuracy on Testing Data when compared with the Linear Regression Model.